siwei-io/siwei-io.github.io/en/nebula-up/index.md

-# Nebula-Up，oneliner installer for Nebula Graph Playground
+# Nebula-Up, oneliner installer for Nebula Graph Playground

 > A PoC utility for the newcomers or developers to bootstrap a nebula-graph playground in a oneliner command on Windows, Linux, and macOS(x86_64 and aarch64), w/o dealing with dependencies.